dewynl/msc-ai-capstone-project/docs/dissertation.md

 Layer-wise adaptation strategies have emerged as particularly effective for educational domain fine-tuning, with research indicating that different transformer layers capture different levels of linguistic and semantic information relevant to educational content (Rogers et al., 2020).
 Lower layers typically encode syntactic and basic semantic information that remains relatively stable across domains, while higher layers capture domain-specific semantic relationships that require more aggressive adaptation for educational applications.

-Contemporary fine-tuning strategies for educational domains also incorporate task-specific objectives beyond standard language modeling, including curriculum coherence objectives, learning progression alignment, and pedagogical structure preservation.
+Contemporary fine-tuning strategies for educational domains also incorporate task-specific objectives beyond standard language modelling, including curriculum coherence objectives, learning progression alignment, and pedagogical structure preservation.
 Research demonstrates that incorporating such domain-specific objectives during fine-tuning can improve educational content quality metrics by 15-25% while maintaining competitive performance on standard language generation benchmarks.

 ### 2.3.5 Architecture Modification Approaches

 Architectural modifications for educational domain adaptation extend beyond parameter fine-tuning to include structural changes that better accommodate the unique requirements of educational content generation.
-These modifications typically focus on incorporating educational structure awareness, hierarchical relationship modeling, and pedagogical constraint enforcement directly into the neural architecture.
-Research demonstrates that models with specialized architectural components for educational content show improved performance on measures of pedagogical coherence and educational structure preservation compared to standard architectures adapted through fine-tuning alone.
+These modifications typically focus on incorporating educational structure awareness, hierarchical relationship modelling, and pedagogical constraint enforcement directly into the neural architecture.
+Research demonstrates that models with specialised architectural components for educational content show improved performance on measures of pedagogical coherence and educational structure preservation compared to standard architectures adapted through fine-tuning alone.

-Attention mechanism modifications represent a key area of architectural innovation for educational domain adaptation, with specialized attention patterns designed to capture pedagogical relationships and learning progression dependencies.
+Attention mechanism modifications represent a key area of architectural innovation for educational domain adaptation, with specialised attention patterns designed to capture pedagogical relationships and learning progression dependencies.
 Educational attention mechanisms incorporate knowledge of curriculum structure, learning objective hierarchies, and assessment criteria relationships to guide content generation in pedagogically sound directions.
-Recent developments include hierarchical attention systems that explicitly model different levels of educational organization and constraint-aware attention that ensures generated content maintains appropriate educational progression.
+Recent developments include hierarchical attention systems that explicitly model different levels of educational organisation and constraint-aware attention that ensures generated content maintains appropriate educational progression.

-Modular architectural approaches have shown particular promise for educational domain adaptation, enabling the integration of specialized components for different aspects of educational content generation while maintaining the flexibility to adapt to diverse educational contexts.
-These architectures typically include specialized modules for curriculum structure modeling, assessment criteria generation, and learning progression enforcement, combined through learned routing mechanisms that determine the appropriate combination of modules for specific generation tasks.
+Modular architectural approaches have shown particular promise for educational domain adaptation, enabling the integration of specialised components for different aspects of educational content generation while maintaining the flexibility to adapt to diverse educational contexts.
+These architectures typically include specialised modules for curriculum structure modelling, assessment criteria generation, and learning progression enforcement, combined through learned routing mechanisms that determine the appropriate combination of modules for specific generation tasks.

-While domain adaptation techniques provide the technical mechanisms for specializing models to educational contexts, successful educational content generation also requires understanding and implementing the pedagogical principles that govern how educational knowledge should be structured and presented.
+While domain adaptation techniques provide the technical mechanisms for specialising models to educational contexts, successful educational content generation also requires understanding and implementing the pedagogical principles that govern how educational knowledge should be structured and presented.
 This necessitates examination of curriculum learning approaches that can align AI training with educational progression principles.

 ## 2.4 Curriculum Learning and Educational Hierarchies